gsemakin/FormComponent/README.md

      * type: '',        - Mandatory: (possible values for type: 'text', 'textarea', checkbox', 'radio', 'select', 'header')
      * options: '',     - only in case if type = 'select'
      * name: '',        - Mandatory: (should be matching with the HTML name field of the form)
      * className: '',   - Optional: class for <li> wrapper of the field
+     * subLabel: '' // optional, just for text in coursive small font
+     *  HTMLcode: '' // optional if you want to add a link, for example, just add HTML code here

 */